ethanwhite/swc-bootcamp-material/Lectures/shell.md

 by giving it the name of the program that will run it, then the name of our program, and then the input.

-    python species_counts.py data_greencanyon_2013.txt
+    python avg_station_discharge.py data_littlebearriver_2013.txt

 This can then be integrated into our pipeline.
-So if we want to sort based on the total number of individuals:
+So if we want to sort based on the average discharge:

-    python species_counts.py testdata.txt | sort -k 2
+    python avg_station_discharge.py data_littlebearriver_2013.txt | sort -k 3 -n

-**EXERCISE: Create a text file that contains the counts of each species sorted alphabetically by species name.**
+**EXERCISE: Create a text file that contains the average discharge of each station sorted alphabetically by station**

 ### Wild cards